-When you know you are eligible to start a business in Gent, the next step is to chose what kind of company form you use for trading your products or services… This post is about choosing your company form and it compares mainly freelancing with starting a company with limited liability.
-It shows the requirements for and pros and cons about that specific company form.
-The post also contains a list of other company forms available when starting a business in Belgium.
+When you know you are eligible to start a business in Gent, the next step is to chose what type of company you will use for trading your products or services… This post is about choosing your company type and it compares mainly freelancing with starting a company with limited liability.
+It shows the requirements for and pros and cons about that specific company type.
+The post also contains a list of other company types available when starting a business in Belgium.

 Start out as a freelancer on the side

 If you want to do some freelance work on the side you can apply for the status of zelfstandige in bijberoep.
 You only pay social contributions on what you earn – there is no minimum amount.
 You’ll still need to pay income tax, though, which will be calculated by adding your freelance earnings to your salary.

 As a freelancer, self employed, or ‘zelfstandige’ in Dutch, you are personally liable for any debts and for paying personal income tax, which is higher than company tax.
 This means if you go bankrupt and have debts, creditors have the right to use your personal assets (such as your house) to make up for your debts.